Discover a little more about the Caribbean, the beautiful Cayman Islands, and the ‘Cayman Kind’ approach to life.

-The Cayman Islands have a population of 58,000 residents, with approximately 50% representing locals native to the Cayman Islands.
+The Cayman Islands has a population of over 65,000 residents.
+Approximately 50% of residents are Caymanians and the rest reside/arrive via the work permit process.
 As a strong expatriate destination, the Cayman Islands has a significant representation of nationals from Canada, the United States, United Kingdom and South Africa.

 Rainfalls occur sporadically throughout the year, while the wettest months are June through November.
 The hurricane season officially starts 1 June and ends 1 December.
 For more information, visit the National Weather Service website.

-The Royal Cayman Islands Police Service (RCIP) provides law enforcement for the three islands.
-Regular off-shore marine patrols are conducted by the RCIP and Grand Cayman is a port of call for the British Royal Navy, & United States Coast Guard.
+The Royal Cayman Islands Police Service (RCIPS) provides law enforcement for the three islands.
+Regular off-shore marine patrols are conducted by the RCIPS and Grand Cayman is a port of call for the British Royal Navy, & United States Coast Guard.